-It’s easier to bring our rewards closer towards the present, than to suppress our natural, short-term orientation.
+It's easier to bring our rewards closer to the present than to suppress our natural, short-term orientation.

 If you want your kids to read, don't force them.
 Rather, setup their environment in such a way that reading becomes enjoyable – make it their best form of entertainment.

 When I wanted to start eating healthy, I threw away all of the junk food in my home and paid others to shop for me (the candy was too tempting in person).